system76/tech-docs/src/models/thelio-b4/repairs.md

 5. Gently place the new CPU into the socket.
     - When reinstalling the CPU, be sure to match the original orientation, with the triangle on the CPU pointing to the bottom left of the motherboard.
-    - The triangle on the CPU should match the triangle on the top of the CPU cover and the dot on the motherboard.
+    - The triangle on the CPU should match the triangle on the top of the CPU cover.
 6. Flip the CPU cover back onto the CPU and push the locking pin down into place.

 ### Steps to install the thermal paste/CPU cooler:

-1. Place a line of thermal paste onto the CPU.
+1. Draw an `X` shape of thermal paste onto the CPU.

 ![Thermal paste application](./img/thermal-paste-application.webp)

 2. Place the CPU cooler onto the CPU; while holding it in place, screw each end of the cooler crossbar onto one of the mounting brackets.
+    - The cooler should be oriented so the hole in the vertical center of the heatsink is facing the right side (front of the case).
     - Insert each screw partially first, then fully tighten both.
-3. Reinstall the cooler-mounted CPU fan, CPU shroud, GPU bracket, and top case.
+3. Set the computer upright, then reinstall the cooler-mounted CPU fan, CPU shroud, GPU bracket, and top case.

 ## Replacing the power supply: